Mzala Nxumalo: Early life

-Early Political activism
+Early political activism

 In 1972, when Nxumalo was only 15, he was detained without trial for his participation in a school boycott.
 The following year, only 16, he was arrested again.
 Being charged with public violence for his role in student and worker strikes.
 Nxumalo would study law at the University of Natal.
 Continuing his activism, he would join and participate heavily in the South African Student Organization (SASO).

 Nxumalo would play a large role in the Soweto uprising, which were a series of student-led protests in response to the Apartheid and the introduction of Afrikaans into the school curriculum.
 The students believed Afrikaans to be the “language of the oppressor”.
 It is estimated that 20,000 students would participate, protests would begin on June 16, 1976.
 The students would be met with police brutality, with anywhere from 176 to 700 killed.

-Exile and Further Activism
+Exile and further activism

 Following the Soweto Uprising, the apartheid South African regime would mark Nxumalo as a threat.
 As a result, Nxumalo, like many others, would leave South Africa in exile.
 While in exile, Nxumalo would join the ranks of ANC's Umkhonto weSizwe and the Communist Party.
 He would Dedicate time to the liberation movement in Mozambique and Tanzania.
 Later, Nxumalo would move on, receiving training in the political realm and other subjects in the U.S.S.R and East Germany.

 Later, Nxumalo would hold a leading position in the ranks of Umkhonto weSizwe.
 Lending his services around Africa, serving in nations like Angola, and Swaziland.
 While at Funda Camp, which was an Umkhonto weSizwe preparation camp on the outskirts of Luanda, Angola, Nxumalo was seriously injured by a bullet mistakenly shot by a new recruit.
 Nxumalo however would go on to make a full recovery.

 Nxumalo would be considered a part of the “June 16th Detachment”.
 This title refers to the mass rise in Umkhonto weSizwe's party members following the Soweto Uprising.
 This rise in party membership would drastically change the trajectory of the party.

 In 1983, Nxumalo would be disguised as a reporter named “Jabulani Dlamini”, working on the Swazi Observer (now the Eswatini Observer).
-South African scholar Eddy Maloka stated Nxumalo “rode a motorbike that needed only R5 to fill the tank.
-He always had a pipe between his lips – but it remained forever unlit.”
-In the 1980s, states which bordered South Africa, such as Botswana, Swaziland, Lesotho were all very perilous to the African National Congress's operations.
+South African scholar Eddy Maloka stated Nxumalo "rode a motorbike that needed only R5 to fill the tank.
+He always had a pipe between his lips – but it remained forever unlit."
+In the 1980s, states which bordered South Africa, such as Botswana, Swaziland and Lesotho were all very perilous to the African National Congress's operations.
 In 1982, Swazi Government officials would sign a pact with surrounding southern African nations on terms unforgiving to the African National Congress's operations.
 Nxumalo would be detained in 1983 by Swaziland Police.